NHS appointments cancelled during strike action to ‘surpass one million’

 Ms Cordery warned as winter approaches and resources are “severely stretched” strikes will become a “wholly unwelcome” burden on the health service.

-Junior doctors, who want a 35% pay rise, have suggested they will continue striking until the Government makes a “credible offer” that the British Medical Association (BMA) can present to its members.
+Junior doctors, who want a 35 per cent pay rise, have suggested they will continue striking until the government makes a “credible offer” that the British Medical Association (BMA) can present to its members.

 Professor Phil Banfield, council chairman of the BMA, said: “The last thing we ever want is to cause further disruption to the patients in our care and I am extremely sorry that it has come to this.
 But these strikes are about the long-term sustainability of the NHS and ensuring there are trained doctors around to care for all patients in the future.